 - When Taiki, Akari, Zenjiro and Shoutmon return to the human world midway through Digimon Xros Wars, only the trio are capable of seeing Shoutmon's flickering miniature manifestation; Taiki's mother can't, even when Shoutmon is trying to talk to her.
 When Tactimon turns up and Shoutmon becomes capable of existing properly in the real world to fight him, though, people are able to see them.

-- Animals, children and in one case, an old lady, are the only members of the general public able to notice Kana.
+- My Lovely Ghost Kana: Animals, children and in one case, an old lady, are the only members of the general public able to notice Kana.
 Otherwise, only her lover, Daikichi, girl friend, Utako, and to some extent her friend, shopkeeper Goro, are able to interact with her, due to their love for her and vice-versa.

 - In Archie Comics, only adults can't see Santa's helpers, like Jingles the elf and Sugar Plum the fairy.
 In one story when Jingles stands in for Reggie at an Archies concert (He wears a costume so people can see him), he invites his fellow elves, leaving the adult portion of the audience wondering why the first few rows are empty.

-- In the series Locke & Key, adults are generally incapable of perceiving magical things.
+- In Locke & Key, adults are generally incapable of perceiving magical things.

 - Angels in Wings of Desire.